MagicMirrorOrg/MagicMirror/modules/README.md

 ####`getDom()`
 **Should return:** Dom Object

 Whenever the MagicMirror needs to update the information on screen (because it starts, or because your module asked a refresh using `this.updateDom()`), the system calls the getDom method.
-This method should therefor return a dom object.
+This method should therefore return a dom object.

 **Example:**
 ````javascript